daniellmb/console.style/README.md

 ## About

-`console.style` is 0.6kb standalone micro-library that facilitates intuitive styling of the browser console with CSS.
+`console.style` is 0.6kb standalone micro-library that facilitates intuitive styling of the browser developer tools console with markup and CSS.

 ## The Problem